 Solved Mystery: DRS, Powering On VM fails with “insufficient resources”

-This post was published 3 years 4 months 20 days ago, so the post may be outdated.
+This post was published 4 years 19 days ago, so the post may be outdated.

 Once there was a DRS-enabled cluster with a mystery: When trying to start a virtual machine, the very generic error Insufficient resources appeared.
 However further checking all hosts in the cluster reveals that there’re enough resources left to start this specific virtual machine.
 But still, the VM won’t power on with said error.